grep SEC_DEFAULT_AUTHENTICATION_METHODS /var/lib/gwms-frontend/vofrontend/frontend.condor_config SEC_DEFAULT_AUTHENTICATION_METHODS = FS,PASSWORD,GSI SEC_DEFAULT_AUTHENTICATION_METHODS = GSI <pre> This second line overrides the line created form the configuration on the frontend host, forcing only G

 There seems to be a wrong SEC_DEFAULT_AUTHENTICATION_METHODS line in the condor config for the frontend.

-#4 Updated by Dennis Box 30 days ago
+#4 Updated by Dennis Box about 1 year ago

 The config file in question, frontend.condor_config, is generated by cvWCreate.py::create_client_condor_config() during a frontend reconfig.